UtbOvertorneaPM/EquipmentManagementSystem/README.md

 5. Create a new MySql database using either MySql CLI(Command Line Interface) or workbench.

     a.
-Login to the CLI using the root user you setup during the MySql installation.
+Login in the CLI using the root password you setup during the MySql installation.
     To create a database schema using the CLI, type in `create database YOURDATABASENAMEHERE;`

     b.
 Using workbench press the add schema and fill in the form.